adfinis/success-packages/hashicorp-vault-operations.md

 ## Unsealing 1/6

-Every time Vault starts, it needs to be unseal.
+Every time Vault starts, it needs to be unsealed.
 These are typical situations when unsealing is required:

 - Reboot
 - Restart